Strategies GTM

 For the announcement post, I animated key product UX flows to showcase core features and reinforce the product’s value in a clear and engaging way.

 To cap off the launch, we brought Strategies front and center on the main Robinhood.com homepage.
-The creative direction focused on elevating product benefits with the overview of product flows.
+The creative direction focused on elevating product benefits with an overview of product flows.

 Below is a behind-the-scenes look at how the full composition came together—from modeling and animation in Cinema 4D, to refinement and compositing in After Effects, and finally implementation as webM assets on our homepage.